Hydrangea Scale insects

-Hydrangea scale is a relatively new pest in the UK.
+Hydrangea scale insects are a relatively new pest in the UK.

 It is not endemic to Hydrangeas as it has also been known to attack other woody plants including Acer and Prunus.